Rosental14/Rosental14/README.md

 <h1 align="center">Hi 👋, I'm Renan Rosental</h1>
-<h3 align="center">I'm a brand new data scientist, arriving in the data area after many years of experience in the food industry.
+<h3 align="center">I'm a brand new data scientist, arriving in the data area after many years of experience in the food industry 🧑‍🏭.
 I am a Food Engineer, with a lot of experience in managing processes, projects and people.
 I have an MBA in Business Management and also have knowledge in Lean Six Sigma</h3>

 - 🔭 I’m currently working on **developing my Python and SQL skills.**